Had3r/za-Szklem-Foto/README.md

 - images:

   - images are optimized with <a href="https://www.gatsbyjs.com/plugins/gatsby-image/?=gatsby-ima#gatsby-image">gatsby-image</a> to increase performance.
 For those where the exact dimension is known, I use the "Fixed" type, while if the height and width are different depending on the screen (eg Hero, Testimonial), the "Fluid" type.

+- infinite scroll

+  - The gallery page contains dozens of photos and their number will grow, so I needed a way to present the data in user-friendly ways.
+For this purpose, I created my own infinite scroll.
+It is also optimized for touch screens.
+So I added event listeners for `touchend` and `resize` (to handle situations where someone resizes their browser).

 ## Documentation files